luispabon/readability-rss-proxy/README.md

 At some point I might provide with public images.
 To be fair, I've structured the app to run on something like kubernetes.

+## Misc notes

+ * Disable your adblocker while vising the admin panel.
+There are no ads or tracking you should worry about, and sometimes they block feed icons (ublock in firefox blocks the bbc logo from their feeds, who knows why).